An Introduction to The Grange Therapeutic School

 The therapy team at The Grange Therapeutic School is not an add-on service.
 We have onsite specialists offering individual and group therapies to meet different needs.
 Therapists work closely with education and care staff to ensure that all the adults at the school understand the needs of our boys.

 Young people live at The Grange Therapeutic School in high quality residential houses in a family environment.
-Boys board weekly or fortnightly during a 38-week school year.
+Boys board weekly during a 38-week school year.
 House teams ensure a wide variety of activities are on offer after school has finished.
 We are proud that Ofsted commented in 2012 that “residential staff are skilled, caring and committed”.

 Aims and Values